NYCU-NLP-Lab/FlawCheck/README.md

 This dataset encapsulates the expertise of human fact-checking professionals, establishing a new benchmark of flaw-oriented automatic fact-checking.

 ## Information⚠️
-The paper is currently under the review process.
+The paper is currently undergoing the review process.
-We now release an example dataset of 500 instances.
-The complete dataset will be made available upon the acceptance of this paper.
+Nonetheless, we have made all the data accessible, and you can find the arXiv version of the paper [here]().

 ## Introduction
 This dataset is based on a previous work: [WatClaimCheck](https://github.com/nxii/WatClaimCheck).